paulirish/automated-chrome-profiling/readme.md

 ![image](https://cloud.githubusercontent.com/assets/39191/13276306/d3ebcb36-da72-11e5-8204-0812e92f4df1.png)

-#### Way more is possible

-This is just the tip of the iceberg when it comes to using [the protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) to manipulate and measure the browser.
-Plenty of other projects around this space as well: [Chromium Telemetry](https://catapult.gsrc.io/telemetry), [ChromeDriver frontend for WebDriver](https://sites.google.com/a/chromium.org/chromedriver/), [trace-viewer](http://dev.chromium.org/developers/how-tos/trace-event-profiling-tool), the aforementioned [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) Node API, and a number of [other debugging protocol client applications collected here](https://developer.chrome.com/devtools/docs/debugging-clients).  [browser-perf](https://github.com/axemclion/browser-perf) and its viewer [perfjankie](https://github.com/axemclion/perfjankie) are definitely worth a look as well.

 #### Why profile JS like this?

 Well, it started because testing the performance of asynchronous code is difficult.
 Obviously measuring `endTime - startTime` doesn't work.
 However, using a profiler gives you the insight of how many microseconds the CPU spent within each script, function and its children, making analysis much more sane.

+#### Way more is possible

+This is just the tip of the iceberg when it comes to using [the devtools protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) to manipulate and measure the browser.
+Plenty of other projects around this space as well: see the [devtools protocol section on `awesome-chrome-devtools`](https://github.com/ChromeDevTools/awesome-chrome-devtools#chrome-devtools-protocol) for more.

 ### Contributors
 * paul irish